 If the team that won the bid takes at least the number of tricks indicated in the bid, their score is increased by a value based on their bid (see the following table).
 If they miss their bid, the same value is subtracted from their score.

 A bid of Nullo (Misère) is worth 250 points; an Open Nullo (Open Misère) is worth 500.
-The value of Open Nullo (Open Misère) can be changed to 430 or 520 points (see Open Nullo (Misère) under 500 House Rules Options, below).
+The values of Nullo (Misère) can be changed to 210 or 230 and Open Nullo (Open Misère) to 330, 430 or 520 (see Open Nullo (Misère) under 500 House Rules Options, below).
 If a team takes all 10 tricks (a slam) with a bid of 8♠ or lower, they earn of 250 points.

 The opponents (team that did not take the bid) earn 10 points for each trick taken.
 When playing with the game option “must bid to win,” these points are awarded only up to when the team’s game score is 490 points.

 The game is over when either team exceeds 500 points, or a team goes below −500.
-The team with the higher score wins.
+The team with the higher score wins unless the game option “bidder goes out” is set.
+In the case of “bidder goes out,” if both teams go over 500, the bidding team wins.

 500 House Rules Options